Saint Louis University Intramurals

 This club provides swimmers of all skill levels the opportunity to regularly train together and compete in club swim meets across the country.

-This club offers all students an opportunity to play in competitive table tennis.
+This club offers all students an opportunity to play competitive table tennis.
 Practices are held weekly, and regional collegiate tournaments are held twice a year.

 A student-led sports club that practices the traditional Korean martial art of taekwondo.